World > Africa > Western Africa > Burkina Faso

 Issued by πŸ‡ΊπŸ‡Έ

-Do not travel to Burkina Faso for any reason due to terrorism, crime, and kidnapping.
+to Burkina Faso for any reason due to crime, kidnapping, terrorism, and health.Β

 State of Emergency

-The Transition Authorities of Burkina Faso have maintained a state of emergency in the following territories:
+The Government of Burkina Faso has declared a state of emergency in the following territories:

 • The provinces of Kossi and Sourou (Boucle de Mouhoun region)